 2016: Surfrider Foundation submits a request letter to the Army Corps of Engineers to include breakwater reconfiguration alternatives in the feasibility study.
 (LB Surfrider Foundation Letter to Army Corps)

 2018: At a community meeting hosted by Surfrider Foundation on June 22, City officials and Army Corps of Engineers states that the feasibility study will look at five alternatives, two of which are related to the breakwater reconfiguration.

 20018: City of Long Beach and Army Corps of Engineers released draft alternatives to be included in the feasibility study.
 Two alternatives involves modifications to the Long Beach Breakwater.

 The reconnaissance study took $180,000 and 2 years.
 The feasibility study has taken 8 years and counting.
 The feasibility study cost is supposed to be less than $3 million, but will likely be more.
 The LB Breakwater reconfiguration and mitigation construction should cost from $500 million to $1 billion.
 Once the study portion is complete, and funding is appropriated, final engineering and construction should require from 5 to 10 years to complete.

 - Write a letter to your city council to let them know that you want waves back to Long Beach.

-- Get your “Sink the Breakwater” T-shirts and bumper stickers at our table events or email: firstname.lastname@example.org.
+- Get your T-shirts and bumper stickers at our table events or email: email@example.com.

 - Come to our meetings.
-For a schedule, go to longbeach.surfrider.org/calendar/
+For the schedule, go to longbeach.surfrider.org/calendar/

 - Donate money.
 The Long Beach Chapter runs on volunteer efforts and funds.
 All donations are tax deductible.
 You will receive a receipt in the mail if you send a check payable to the address: Surfrider Foundation Long Beach Chapter, P.O.
 Box 14627, Long Beach, CA 90853